Jenhaohsiao/Web-Assignment-2-1/README.md

 + The top section is menu.
 Click the item and the page will scroll down to the corresponding section.
 + When the page scroll down, the menu still stick on Top.
 + Style request only.
 Your image and color could be different as this picture.
-+ Try to use " Font awesome" for this project. check w3school (https://www.w3schools.com/icons/fontawesome_icons_intro.asp) and its website (https://fontawesome.com/free)
++ Try to use " Font awesome" or "Google-icon" for this project. check it on w3school (https://www.w3schools.com/icons/fontawesome_icons_intro.asp) and its website (https://fontawesome.com/free) (https://google.github.io/material-design-icons/#getting-icons)

 + View real web: https://jenhaohsiao.github.io/web-home-work4/;